Habibadio/alx-low_level_programming/0x01-variables_if_else_while/README.md

-print single digit in base 10 starting from zero followed by new line
+print the lowercase alphabet in reverse